k21971/EvilHack/doc/evilhack-changelog.md

 - Luck plays a role in whether player can continue if they rise from the grave
 - Alternate ending to the Ice Queen branch if the player is an Infidel
+- Fix: broke the wish parser for objects like hats/boots/gloves